rweddell/ImageComparison/README.txt

 This is a final project for CSC481 Image Processing.

 This project is intended to locate the salient object of a given image and compare that object to the salient object of another given image to see if they are the same object.

-The detect_objects method, which uses retinanet, will find whatever objects are present ina given image.
-Those objects are saved as separate images in the 'Found' folder.
+The detect_objects method, which uses retinanet, will find whatever objects are present in a given image.
+Those objects are saved as separate images in a 'Foundx' folder.
 Those objects are then fed into the feature extractor which finds different points of interest, or 'keypoints', in each image.
 Then we compare histograms of color images as well as the keypoints to determine the similarity of